Hello ruby core,

 If I would have a public variant, I assume that I could get rid of

 def self.foo" statements in some of my modules.

-Updated by jwmittag (Jörg W Mittag) over 2 years ago
+Updated by jwmittag (Jörg W Mittag) almost 4 years ago

 module_function returned its argument(s), we could write

 module Foo public module_function def hi puts 'hi from method hi() in module Foo' end end

 But I'm not sure that's worth it.
 The whole point of "functions" is that they don't have receiver!
 Why would you want to call them with one?